What every dog owner should know about canine dream patterns

 So the next time you see your dog sleeping soundly, don’t be surprised if he’s dreaming of playing fetch or taking a walk with you.

-Dreams are not different in smaller or large dogs; they all dream.
+Dreams are not different in smaller or larger dogs; they all dream.
 Puppies tend to dream more frequently, while older dogs dream every 10 minutes.

 Your dog’s sleep cycles also play a role; human dreams occur based on the amount of stress we had that day, and similar to humans, dogs also get stressed when their sleep cycle is disturbed.

 While the content of dogs’ dreams is still a mystery, we can make some guesses based on what we know about how their brains work.
-They likely dream about things they experience during the day, such as chasing after a squirrel or playing with their favorite toy.
+They likely dream about experiences from the day, such as chasing a squirrel or playing with their favorite toy.

 But sometimes, dogs may even dream about us!
 So next time you’re snuggling with your pup, and he starts to twitch and whimper in his sleep, take comfort in knowing that he’s just dreaming about his latest adventure.